 The “Combined Defence Services” (CDS) examination is conducted by Union Public Service Commission (UPSC) twice a year for recruitments into Indian Military Academy (IMA), Officers Training Academy (OTA), Indian Naval Academy (INA), and Indian Air Force Academy (IAFA).
 The examination notification is generally released in the month of October and June and the entrance exams are conducted in February and November.
 Only unmarried graduates are eligible for sitting in the entrance exam.
-Successful candidates are called for Interview conducted by SSB (Services Selection Board).
+Successful candidates are called for Interviews conducted by SSB (Services Selection Board).

 Know details about CDS exam, Click here